Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 Consider given $\ell \in \N$ for which $2^\ell \ll n$; in our later rigorous argument, this hypothesis will essentially take the form that

 The precise condition appears in \eqref{e.proxynlowerbound}.
-We {\em construct a proxy} $\rho^{t \to 0}_n$ to the time-$t$ polymer $\rho_n^t$ that mimics geometry at vertical scale $2^{-\ell}$.
+We {\em construct a proxy} $\rho^{t \to 0}_n$ to the time-$t$ polymer $\rho_n^t$ that mimics geometry at vertical scale $2^{-\ell}$ (note that $\ell$ in the application will be random).
 To do so, we mark points along $\rho_n^t$ at vertical separation given by a small constant multiple of $2^{-\ell}$.
-(In fact, in rigorous implementation, the separation between interpolating points will be taken to be $o(2^{-\ell})$ to ensure that the geometry is mimicked with high probability; a detail we ignore for now for the sake of exposition.)
-The proxy $\rho_n^{t \to 0}$ is defined to be the union of the time-zero polymers that interpolate consecutive pairs of marked points.
+(In fact, in the rigorous implementation, the separation will be taken to be $o(2^{-\ell})$ to ensure that the geometry is mimicked with high probability; a detail we ignore here for the sake of exposition.)
+The proxy $\rho_n^{t \to 0}$ is defined to be the union of the time-zero polymers between consecutive pairs of marked points.

 The proxy will demonstrate the rarity of the event of low overlap via the dominant mechanism of scale-$\ell$ excursions if we argue in favour of two bounds: first, an assertion of weight mimicry of the time-$t$ polymer on the part of the proxy; namely, for a positive exponent $a$,